coder/backstage-plugins/plugins/backstage-plugin-devcontainers-backend/README.md

    }
    ```

-5. As your provider of choice re-validates data and emits more entity information, `DevcontainersProcessor` will automatically intercept the data and append or remove tags, based on whether the current repository has a devcontainers file!
+5. As your provider of choice re-validates data and emits more entity information, `DevcontainersProcessor` will automatically intercept the data and append or remove tags, based on whether the current repository has a dev containers file!
 (See our API docs for more info on our [appending/removal process](./docs/classes.md#notes))

 Full example: